Local economic development through gorilla tourism

 Gorilla-tracking tourist activities in Uganda's Bwindi national park generate critical revenue for conservation, but local benefits from tourism are limited and the illegal use of the park's resources continues.
-This project will develop and test new community-based tourism products and services that improve local skills and job opportunities, and the long-term prospects for the park.
+This project developed and tested new community-based tourism products and services to improve local skills and job opportunities, and the long-term prospects for the park.

 Bwindi Impenetrable Forest National Park in Southwest Uganda is an important area for biodiversity and is home to Uganda's population of mountain gorillas.

-Tourism revenue from gorilla-tracking activities at Bwindi is critical for preserving the park and this highly-endangered species, and tourist numbers have increased from 1,300 per annum in 1993 to around 20,000 today.
+Tourism revenue from gorilla-tracking activities at Bwindi is critical for preserving the park and this highly-endangered species, and tourist numbers have increased from 1,300 per annum in 1993 to around 20,000 in 2016.

-However our previous research has shown that local people have a negative attitude towards the park and towards conservation.
+However our previous research showed that local people have a negative attitude towards the park and towards conservation.

 There are also few conservation or tourism-based jobs open to local people.
 Wider benefits from park tourism are also limited by low levels of skills development, resulting in low quality handicrafts and poor presentation of community-based enterprises, which deter tourists.